 Find out whether you're a good candidate for follow-up treatment that can help keep the melanoma from coming back.

 Advances in various therapies have some melanoma researchers optimistic about future treatment.

 You’ve gotten a stage 4 melanoma diagnosis.
 You’re scared and uncertain for your future.
-A team of doctors will explain your options for treatment.
+Here's what you should do next.